broadinstitute/warp/website/docs/Pipelines/SlideSeq_Pipeline/README.md

 **Barcode trimming**

-The task uses sctools to trim spacer sequences from bead barcodes for use by STARsolo.
+The task uses sctools to trim spacer sequences from bead barcodes and UMIs for use by STARsolo, which requires continuous sample barcodes without spacer sequences between them.
 The input `read_structure` is used to parse the barcodes and remove any bases with tags other than C or M, which represent the bead barcode and UMI, respectively.
 For example, with a `read_structure` of 8C18X6C9M1X, bases represented by 18X and 1X are removed from the reads and the string of bases is rewritten with the structure 14C9M.
 Bases represented by tags other than X will also be removed during this step, so long as they are not C or M.

 **FASTQ splitting**